UNC-Libraries/SCTS-Documentation/Finding Aid Checklist.md

 Conscious editing: When appropriate, re-frame the abstract narrative to surface and emphasize the lives of those historically left out of our description.
 Consult [Principles for Ethical Description](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Principles%20for%20Ethical%20Description%20in%20Special%20Collections%20Technical%20Services.md), [Style Guide](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Style%20Guide.md), and [Descriptive Elements](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/master/Descriptive%20Elements.md) for further information.

+# Subject Headings

+- Be sure to include a heading for the creator

+- End with a period, with at least two exceptions:

+  - Open-ended dates, e.g., **Davis, Angela Y. (Angela Yvonne), 1944-**

+  - Information in parentheses, e.g., **Guitar music (Blues)**

 # Capitalization and Punctuation